pcibraro/bff-auth0-netcore/README.md

 ## Backend As FrontEnd in .NET 5.0

-Visual Studio ships with three templates SPAs with a .NET Core backend.
+Visual Studio ships with three templates for SPAs with a .NET Core backend.
 Those are ASP.NET Core with Angular, ASP.NET Core with React.js and ASP.NET Core with React.js and Redux, which includes all the necessary plumbing for using Redux.

 > Available templates for SPA and .NET Core

 ![alt](./images/1_visualstudio_templates.png)

-As part of this article, we will be using how to implement this pattern with the ASP.NET Core with React.js template.
+As part of this article, we will be discussing how to implement this pattern with the ASP.NET Core with React.js template.

 ### The structure of the project